pikdum/blog/content/posts/thistle-tea/index.md

 * if not in_range and spawned, despawn
 * otherwise, ignore

-Despawn was done through the same **SMSG_DESTROY_OBJECT** packet that I used for player logout.
+Despawning was done through the same **SMSG_DESTROY_OBJECT** packet used for despawning a player after logging out.

 After getting that working, I ran around the world and explored for a bit.

 ![](20240619_00h23m11s_grim.avif)

-Found a bug in Westfall.
+I noticed something wrong when exploring Westfall.
+Bugs were spawning in the air and then falling down to the ground.
 Turns out I wasn't separating mobs by map, so Westfall had mobs from Silithus mixed in.
-To fix, I reworked both the mob and player registries to use map as the key.
+To fix, I reworked both the mob and player registries to use the map as the key.

 ![](20240619_00h41m11s_grim.avif)

 Having mobs standing in place was a bit boring and I wanted them to move around.
-Turns out this is pretty complicated and I'll actually have to use the map files so mobs stay on the ground properly.
+Turns out this is pretty complicated and I'll actually have to use the map files to generate paths that don't float or clip through the ground.
 There are a few projects for this, all a bit difficult to include in an Elixir project.
-I'm thinking RPC could work, not sure if it'll be performant enough or not though.
+I'm thinking RPC could work, but not sure if it'll be performant enough yet.

-The standard update object packet can be used for mob movement here, but there might be some more specialized packets to look into later too.
+The standard update object packet can be used for mob movement here, since it has a movement block, but there might be some more specialized packets to look into later too.

-Without the map data, I couldn't get the server movement to line up with what happened in the client.
+Without using the map data, I couldn't get the server movement to line up with what happened in the client.
 So, I settled with getting mobs to spin at random speeds.

 {{<video src="./2024-06-19 18-21-02-[00.00.799-00.02.699]-audio.webm">}}